Break It Up (Scooter song)

-"Break It Up" is a song by German hard dance band Scooter, released on 21 November 1996 by Club Tools as the second single from their third album, Wicked!
+"Break It Up" is a song by German hard dance band Scooter, released on 21 November 1996 by label Club Tools as the second single from their third album, Wicked!
 (1996).
 Written by Nosie Katzmann, it was a top-20 hit in several countries, like Austria, Finland and Germany.
 On the Eurochart Hot 100, it peaked at number 65 in February 1997.
+In West Asia, it became a top-10 hit in Israel, peaking at number six.
+The accompanying music video was directed by Rainer Thieding and produced by Chopstick Films, depicting the band performing on a train.

 Critical reception

-British magazine Music Week rated "Break It Up" four out of five, adding, "Shock of the week – the German trio press pause on their noisy techno and unleash a simple but stunning ballad instead.
+British magazine Music Week gave "Break It Up" a score of four out of five, adding, "Shock of the week – the German trio press pause on their noisy techno and unleash a simple but stunning ballad instead.
 If radio bites, this could be huge."
-In a second review two months later, they gave it five out of five, writing, "This epic ballad, a massive hit on the continent, has been around for two or three months and, with greater familiarity, sounds even more anthemic.
+In a second review two months later, they gave it a full score of five out of five, writing, "This epic ballad, a massive hit on the continent, has been around for two or three months and, with greater familiarity, sounds even more anthemic.
 It could be massive."

-Music video

-The accompanying music video for "Break it Up" was directed by Rainer Thieding and features the band performing on a train.